Many of us enjoy the warmth that summer brings. But too much of a good thing could be bad.

 When summer really heats up, your utility bills generally follow suit.

-By taking a few simple measures and steering clear of common blunders, you can dramatically limit AC usage while keeping your home nice and cool all summer long.
+By taking a few simple measures and avoiding common blunders, you can significantly reduce AC usage while keeping your home cool all summer long.

 So, if a cost-effectively cool home is what you’re after, make sure to avoid these three common home cooling mistakes for summer.